Beautiful Gardens of Provence: Visitor Guide

 Parc Borély

 Parc Borély is one of the most visited green spaces in Marseille.
 It was initially purchased by Louis Boély, a shipping magnate who built a large chateau on the property.
 His son inherited the estate in 1770 and created the gardens.
-In the 19th century, the city of Marseille became the owner and made a large public park.
-Today, the park covers almost 18 hectares of land, which includes the 1.2 hectares for the botanical garden.
+In the 19th century, the city of Marseille acquired and developed a large public park.
+Today, the park spans nearly 18 hectares of land, comprising 1.2 hectares dedicated to the botanical garden.

 The park has three main sections: a typical French garden, an English-style garden, and a botanical garden.
 The tree-lined paths in the park are popular with joggers, and families often stroll through the gardens, enjoying an afternoon learning about rare species of plants in the botanical gardens.
-There are play areas for children, and because it is a public park, pets (always on leash) are welcome.
+There are play areas for children, and, as a public park, pets (always on a leash) are welcome.

-The Édouard-Marie Heckel botanical garden within Parc Borély is home to around 3000 plant species.
-The plants are divided into themes, including edible and medicinal plants, Japanese, Chinese, South African, etc. It’s worth spending an hour or two learning more about many of the rare plants in this garden.
+The Édouard-Marie Heckel botanical garden, located within Parc Borély, is home to approximately 3,000 plant species.
+The plants are divided into themes, including edible and medicinal plants, as well as those from Japan, China, South Africa, and other regions.
+It’s worth spending an hour or two learning more about many of the rare plants in this garden.

 Contact Information: